17.2. Using Profiling

 On the Functions tab, all functions that have been called at least once are listed here.

-Right-clicking the headings opens the context menu in which the columns to be displayed can be configured.
+Right-clicking the headings opens a context menu where the displayed columns can be configured.

 • Type: Shows the function type.
-The possible types are listed beneath the Function filters button.
+The possible types are listed under the Function filters button.

 • Elapsed Time: Shows the total time spent in the profiled functions (the sum of self-time and time in children).